iptv-org/iptv/FAQ.md

 ## Channels
 ### Does the channel need to be publicly accessible to be included in the playlists?
-Yes, we only need the links to be publicly accessible like FTA packages (free-to-air), online services or official websites.
+Yes, we need the links to be publicly accessible like FTA packages (free-to-air), online services or official websites.
 We recommend tagging [Geo-blocked] if it is only accessible in one or few countries.

 Based on [#480](https://github.com/iptv-org/iptv/issues/480).

 ### Can I add a FTA channel that broadcasts PPV events or pay programming?
 Maybe.
 Consider if the country where it is broadcasted allows fair use.
-Owners can ban the broadcast of PPV events, and even DCMA takedowns.
-Check the blocklist from the repository database for more info about specific events.
+Owners can ban the broadcast of PPV events, and even issue a DMCA takedown.
+Check the [blocklist](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for more info about specific events.

 ### I've created my channel and I want to add it to this playlist.
 What should I do?
 We are a community initiative and you don't need to pay anything to stay on this playlist.
 Feel free to create a channel with few resources: